uc-cdis/gen3.org/content/community/events.md

 g3Upcoming:
 - Title:  Observability
   Date: September 2, 2026 3:30-5:30 pm CDT (September 3, 2026, 6:30-8:00 am AEST)
   Description: "Tracking system status and user activity are a critical part of managing a data commons or mesh.
 We will hear from different Gen3 operators how they approach this important task and what tools they have found to be effective.
-The agenda includes the following:<br><ul><li>INSERT TITLE HERE - Jawad Quereshi, University of Chicago</li><li>Gen3 Observability in Aotearoa Genomic Data Repository - Carvin Chen, University of Auckland</li><li>Operating Gen3 on AWS: Monitoring and Observability - Guerdon Mukama, Australian BioCommons </li></ul>"
+The agenda includes the following:<br><ul><li>Current solutions and future plans for observability tools of Gen3 systems - CTDS Engineering Team, University of Chicago</li><li>Gen3 Observability in Aotearoa Genomic Data Repository - Carvin Chen, University of Auckland</li><li>Operating Gen3 on AWS: Monitoring and Observability - Guerdon Mukama, Australian BioCommons </li></ul>"
   Register: https://uchicago.zoom.us/meeting/register/2ANlqXdlS8-LFOBn7sg_dA
   Image: /figs/gen3_new_logo.png